CurveDocs/curve-docs/docs/fees/fee-splitter.md

 The `dispatch_fees` function is responsible for both collecting crvUSD fees from the `Controllers` and distributing them according to a predetermined set of weights.
 The contract utilizes a "helper contract" called `ControllerMulticlaim.vy`, which aims to track all `Controllers` and provides an interface for claiming fees from them.
 By default, the `dispatch_fees` function claims fees from all `Controllers` added to `ControllerMulticlaim.vy`, but it also allows for specifying particular controllers if one wants to claim fees from only those.

-!!!info "Documentation for the `ControllerMulticlaim.vy` contract"
+!!!info "`ControllerMulticlaim.vy` Module"

-    The `ControllerMulticlaim.vy` contract uses a simple `update_controller` function, callable by anyone, to update the list of controllers from which the fees are claimed.
+    The `ControllerMulticlaim.vy` module is a simple contract to efficiently claim fees from multiple controllers simultaneously in a single transaction.
 This is necessary because newly deployed controllers are not directly picked up by the contract.
-This contract is not documented separately but is instead covered on this page in the relevant section.
-The full source code for the contract can be found below.
-An easy way to check if the `FeeSplitter` "recognizes" all controllers is to call the `n_receivers` function on both the `FeeCollector` and `ControllerMulticlaim` contracts.
+This contract does not have a dedicated page but is instead covered here in the relevant section.
+To check if the `FeeSplitter` "recognizes" all `Controller` is to call the `n_receivers` function on both the `FeeCollector` and `ControllerMulticlaim` contracts.
 If both functions return the same value, it's up-to-date.
-If not, `update_controller` needs to be called to update.
+If not, `update_controller` needs to be called to update the list.

     ??? quote "Source Code"